mattbeedle/mattbeedle.github.io/_posts/2014-07-25-ember-data-isodate-transform.md

 `import DS from 'ember-data'`

 IsodateTransform = DS.Transform.extend
+  # The deserialize function just transforms the string it receives from the
+  # server JSON response into a date.
   deserialize: (serialized) ->
     if serialized
       moment(serialized).toDate()

+  # The serialize function takes the value of the attribute on the model and
+  # transforms it into a nice ISO date to send to our server.
   serialize: (deserialized) ->
     if deserialized
       if deserialized instanceof Date